 First and foremost, if you or someone you love is dealing with potential postpartum anxiety or depression, make sure to reach out for help immediately.
-In the Twin Cities we have Pregnancy and Postpartum Support Minnesota which can connect folks with support including health care professionals when needed.
+In the Twin Cities, we have Pregnancy and Postpartum Support Minnesota which can connect folks with support including health care professionals when needed.

-2. Prepare to breastfeed if that's how you are choosing to feed your baby.
-It's natural and normal but it doesn't always go easily.
+2. Prepare to breastfeed if that’s how you are choosing to feed your baby.
+It’s natural and normal but it doesn’t always go easily.
 Consider attending La Leche League meetings while still pregnant to learn from other mothers and see breastfeeding in real life!
-LLL Leaders offer free email and phone help so meeting the Leaders before baby arrives makes it easier to call for help after baby arrives.
+LLL Leaders offer free email and phone help so meeting the Leaders before the baby arrives makes it easier to call for help after the baby arrives.
 After birth lean heavily on your support team to get through any early challenges.
 Your birth doula can help, or she can recommend a lactation counselor or lactation consultant to help when things get more complicated.
-With the right support at the right time you can get through early challenges.
-Also consider reading a couple breastfeeding books.
+With the right support at the right time, you can get through early challenges.
+Also, consider reading a couple of breastfeeding books.
 The Womanly Art of Breastfeeding (published by LLL) and Breastfeeding Made Simple are two of my favorites.

 3. Consider lying in.
 This is the practice of staying home, and mostly in your bed for the first 2-4 weeks of your baby's life.
 It's common in many other cultures and a powerful way for new parents to recover from childbirth.
 And, it helps tremendously with breastfeeding.
 When you spend the first two weeks or more in bed just snuggling with your baby and breastfeeding on demand, your milk supply will be healthier.
 When breastfeeding goes well, your mental health will benefit greatly.
 In order for this to work you need to have a supportive partner, family, and friends around you who will take care of all the cooking, cleaning, laundry, etc. so you can focus on baby.
 Lean on them!
 Or if you don't have family in town, hire a postpartum doula to come in and work for you in the early weeks.
 You will recover faster in the long run when you take it easy at first.

-4. Take your Omega-3's!
+4. Take your Omega-3s!
 Read this handout to learn more.

 5. Consider placenta encapsulation.
-This is the practice of having your placenta dried, powdered and turned into capsules for consumption.
+This is the practice of having your placenta dried, powdered, and turned into capsules for consumption.
 While the scientific evidence is limited now (you can learn about what we do have here), the anecdotal evidence is powerful.
 You can read about my clients experiences here.
-Placenta capsules are not a magic cure all but most expectant parents who consider this natural remedy decide that the potential benefits are worth it.
+Placenta capsules are not a magic cure-all but most expectant parents who consider this natural remedy decide that the potential benefits are worth it.

 6. If you can't encapsulate your placenta for any reason you can actually order sheep placenta on Amazon!
 Some providers recommend other options like deer placenta.
 Herbs are another option to consider!
 (See #7)